6 Myths About Traumatic Brain Injury

 There are many misunderstandings about TBIs and how they affect victims.
 Just as each injury is unique, the recovery path for each victim is unique too.
 Whether a victim's TBI occurred in a vehicle or bicycle accident, a pedestrian accident or just by falling down in the grocery store, the road to recovery can be long and expensive.
 Let us help you determine if your accident was due to someone else's negligence.Let Us Know If You Have Experienced a Traumatic Brain Injury

 If you or a family member has been injured in a car accident or slip and fall or any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.